 HIPAA regulations create a unique ripple effect in health care and public health.
 These federal rules are in place to harmonize privacy with access to quality care; the regulations protect patient privacy, but sharing information between providers from different organizations requires increased coordination with patients and facilities to ensure consent.
 For clinicians, students, scientists and other professionals involved in health care, research is vital as a cornerstone to improving patient care outcomes and the effective use of technology.

-According to the Association of Academic Health Centers (AAHCDC),5 HIPAA’s impact on research can present obstacles to participant recruitment, diversity in study participants, access to data and the completion of studies.
-These challenges may directly increase the amount of funding needed for research.
+HIPAA’s impact on research can present obstacles to participant recruitment, diversity in study participants, access to data and the completion of studies.
+These challenges may directly increase the amount of funding needed for research.5

 In many cases, HIPAA can work to directly benefit the workplace by boosting the responsibility and transparency of health information management.
 Digital paper trails can determine who views patient records, tracks changes, or updates information.

 HIPAA also enhances integrity of a health care facility’s business practices by enforcing data access restrictions, which limits liability.
 Strong password enforcement is another key feature of HIPAA’s security measures, which can cut back on sensitive data access from inside and outside of a health care organization.

 Regulations require the implementation of data backup strategies and malware protection parameters.
 Cyber breaches cost the industry up to $6.2 billion in losses, 1 so protection augmented by HIPAA can reduce a facility’s overall cost of operation, and prevent loss or tampering of patient records.

 HIPAA’s physical security requirements, which include details regarding camera surveillance, securely locked doors, identification badges and power loss contingency help organizations implement the extra layers of protection they need to ward off data breaches.